cz295/cz295.github.io/_projects/bridge.md

 We used our method to investigate the thermocapillary driven break-up of a liquid bridge.
 A group of scientists have studied this problem experimentally in the International Space Station, but numerical simulation enables us to thoroughly investigate the role played by thermocapillary force.
 <br/>
 <br/>
 In an <a href="https://www.youtube.com/watch?v=pPkZWjo8Ow8&ab_channel=MatarFluidsGroup">isothermal scenario</a>, a long liquid thread forms in the middle of the liquid bridge and ends up as a satellite droplet after pinch-off.
 The break-up shape is symmetrical with respect to the centre of the liquid bridge.
-With the presence of thermocapillarity, the flow along the interface is towards the warm end, which undoubtly breaks the up-and-down symmetry.
+With the presence of thermocapillarity, the flow along the interface is towards the warm end, which undoubtedly breaks the up-and-down symmetry.
 Based on dimensional analysis, three dimensionless numbers are required to define this problem: <i>Oh</i>, <i>Ca</i> and <i>Pr</i>.
 We studied the effect of <i>Ca</i> number, which represents the relative importance of thermocapillarity.
 Below shows two distinct break-up shape with a large and small <i>Ca</i> number.
 </div>

 <div class="row justify-content-center">